-College of Science - Undergraduate Certificates Department Program Type Program Title CIP Code Program Description Program Learning Outcomes Certification/Professional Licensure Specialized Accreditation Earth Science Undergraduate Certificate Geographic Information Systems, Certificate of Proficiency 45.0702 The Certificate of Proficiency in Geographic Information Systems (GIS) provides students with a focused program of study in the fundamentals required to succeed in a wide range of careers in geospatial science.
+College of Science - Uni dergraduate Certificates Department Program Type Program Title CIP Code Program Description Program Learning Outcomes Certification/Professional Licensure Specialized Accreditation Earth Science Undergraduate Certificate Geographic Information Systems, Certificate of Proficiency 45.0702 The Certificate of Proficiency in Geographic Information Systems (GIS) provides students with a focused program of study in the fundamentals required to succeed in a wide range of careers in geospatial science.
 GIS includes the hardware, software, and data required to capture, store, display, and analyze geographically referenced information.
 Students in the certificate program learn the theory and methodology of geospatial data collection, storage and management, interpretation, and visualization through courses in cartography, remote sensing, GIS theory and applications, and geospatial field methods.
 In directed class projects students apply geospatial data techniques to real-world problems while gaining firsthand experience in project design and management.
 1. Prior to graduation, our students will develop the necessary technical knowledge in Earth system science, geology, environmental science and management, geoscience education and geography, as well as underlying foundational and interdisciplinary sciences including physics, chemistry, biology, and mathematics to succeed in professional careers related to their degree programs or in associated graduate programs.
-[2. students will demonstrate effective oral and written communication skills that will enable them to succeed at presenting and publishing scientific data and reports.
+[2, students will demonstrate effective oral and written communication skills that will enable them to succeed at presenting and publishing scientific data and reports.
 [3.
 Our students will develop skills to critically evaluate scientific questions and address those questions using both logical, laboratory, geospatial, and other creative approaches.
 [4.
 Our students will graduate with knowledge of the relevant agencies (e.g., EPA, BLM, USGS, UGS, etc.) and the associated laws and regulations relevant to their field of study.
 [5.
 Our students will graduate with sufficient knowledge of the breadth of career opportunities available to them that they can obtain career satisfaction.
 Additionally, they will know of the primary responsibilities and the expectations of them within their chosen professional track such that they are successful in the eyes of their employer(s).
 Earth Science Undergraduate Certificate Water and Wastewater Operations, Certificate of Completion 15.0506 The Certificate of Completion in Water and Wastewater Operations provides students with a focused program of study in the fundamentals required to succeed in a wide range of careers in water and wastewater treatment.
 Water and Wastewater Operations includes the equipment, biological principles, and chemical principles needed to produce water that is safe and pleasant to drink and reclaimed wastewater that is safe and beneficial to release into the environment.
 Students in the certificate program learn the theory and methodology of water purification through courses in environmental microbiology, the hydraulics of water, drinking water treatment and water reclamation.
-In classroom discussions, field trips, and lab exercises students apply principles of biology and chemistry to real-world problems while gaining experience in the techniques they will use in a typical treatment plant.
-With completion of this certificate, our students will develop the necessary technical knowledge to work in fields related to water delivery and treatment and to attain and maintain professional certification related to this career field.
+In classroom discussions, field trips, and lab exercises students apply principles of biology and chemistry to real-world problems while gaining experience in the techniques they will use in a typical treatment plant. maintain professional certification related to this career field.